datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 %inc dc;
 ```

-If you don't have internet access from SAS, download the file and change the appLoc on line 2:  https://git.4gl.io/dc/deploy/-/raw/main/s9_noweb.sas
+If you don't have internet access from SAS, download [this file](https://git.4gl.io/dc/deploy/-/raw/main/s9_noweb.sas) and change the `compiled_appLoc` on line 2:

 ![](img/sas9_apploc.png)